 Fried Mashed Potatoes

-Using a small cookie scoop, take a scoop of your mashed potatoes.
-The cookie scoop will help keep your balls uniform in size.
+- Using a small cookie scoop, take a scoop of your mashed potatoes.
 Roll into a ball.
-Toss potato ball into bread crumbs, lightly roll around or toss bread crumbs ontop of the ball to coat.
-Do not squish your ball as you try to coat, but do coat well.
+Toss potato ball into bread crumbs, lightly roll around or toss bread crumbs on top of the ball to coat.
 Transfer coated potato ball to a clean plate.
 Continue process until you have used up all of your potatoes.

-Remove from fridge and fry in small batches for 2 1/2 to 3 minutes or until a nice golden brown but not burnt.
-It may be easier to fry in an electric skillet as you can keep your eye on the balls, as well as helping them to stay away from eachother.
+- Remove from fridge and fry in small batches for 2 1/2 to 3 minutes or until a nice golden brown but not burnt.